Moving in Spain

 What is the financial requirement for the NLV in Spain?

 This is the mathematical heart of the NLV application.
-Your financial proof is not subjective; it is measured against a specific Spanish government benchmark called the IPREM (Indicador Público de Renta de Efectos Múltiples).
+Your financial proof is measured against a specific Spanish government benchmark called the IPREM (Indicador Público de Renta de Efectos Múltiples).

 • Main Applicant: 400% of €600 = €2,400 per month.